 The Aliens and Immigration Law provides that a person can be detained if declared a “prohibited immigrant” and provides 13 instances under which a person may be declared a “prohibited immigrant”.
 Of the 13 instances, the ones that were most commonly applied to asylum seekers were the following:

-In the past, asylum seekers were mostly detained as a “prohibited immigrant” however from late 2017 onward, the practice changed and in the majority of cases, once the person has applied for asylum, a new detention order is issued under the Refugee Law under the presumption that the person is submitting the application for international protection merely in order to delay or frustrate the enforcement of the return decision.
+In the past, asylum seekers were mostly detained as a “prohibited immigrant”.
+However, from late 2017 onwards, the practice changed: in the majority of cases, once the person has applied for asylum, a new detention order is issued under the Refugee Law under the presumption that the person is submitting the application for international protection merely in order to delay or frustrate the enforcement of the return decision.
 The change in practice was also noted in the recent CAT report on Cyprus.

 Detention for the purpose of removal

 Asylum seekers have also been detained under separate provisions of the Aliens and Immigration Law that transpose the Returns Directive, for the purpose of return, although the return order is suspended until the asylum application has been decided on.
-From late 2017 onward, the practice changed and in the majority of cases once the person has applied for asylum a new detention order is issued under the Refugee Law under the presumption that the person is submitting the application for international protection merely in order to delay or frustrate the enforcement of the return decision and detention is thereby justified.
-These provisions do not apply to persons subject to a return decision as a criminal law sanction or as a consequence of a criminal sanction; in such cases they will be detained as a “prohibited immigrant”, as described above.
+From late 2017 onwards, the practice changed and in the majority of cases once the person has applied for asylum a new detention order is issued under the Refugee Law under the presumption that the person is submitting the application for international protection merely in order to delay or frustrate the enforcement of the return decision or necessary to protect national security or public order and detention is thereby justified for the protection of Public Order.

 All administrative orders issued for detention, including for the detention of asylum seekers, are issued by the Civil Registry and Migration Department (CRMD), which is under the Ministry of Interior and is responsible for the removal of persons with irregular status.
 The Asylum Service does not issue such orders and can only recommend an asylum seeker is released.

-Asylum seekers are mainly detained on the territory and are rarely detained at entry points (ports, airports).
+Asylum seekers are mainly detained on the territory and rarely at entry points (ports, airports).
 Cyprus, being an island, has no external borders.
-People apprehended by the police within RoC territory before applying for asylum are often arrested for irregular entry and / or stay, regardless of whether they were intending to apply for asylum, even if they were on their way to apply for asylum and have only been in the country for a few days.
-Since 2014 and to date, this does not apply to Syrian nationals who will not be arrested even if they have not regularised their stay, with the exception of a number of Syrians who entered the RoC by boat and were arrested, convicted and sentenced to prison for irregular entry due to previously being in Cyprus and still listed as “prohibited immigrants.”
+People apprehended by the police within RoC territory before applying for asylum are often arrested for irregular entry and/or stay, regardless of whether they were intending to apply for asylum, even if they were on their way to apply for asylum and have only been in the country for a few days.
+Since 2014, and presently, this does not apply to Syrian nationals who will not be arrested even if they have not regularised their stay, with the exception of a number of Syrians who entered the RoC by boat and were arrested, convicted and sentenced to prison for irregular entry due to previously being in Cyprus and still listed as “prohibited immigrants”.

 Around the same time, in another case, an Iranian applicant who had spent many years in Cyprus throughout his childhood and had then been returned to Iran with his family, was arrested for violating a re-entry ban when he returned to Cyprus and presented himself to the authorities to submit an application for international protection.
 The Court accepted that the reason of entry was to submit an application for international protection and therefore acquitted him on the charges of illegal entry.

-The vast majority of asylum seekers enter Cyprus through the territories in the north (see section on Access to the Territory).
-But as the “green line” between them is not considered a border, there are no official “entry points”.
+The vast majority of asylum seekers enter Cyprus through the territories in the north (see section on Access to the Territory) and then cross the “green line” into the areas under the effective control of the RoC in an irregular manner.
+The “green line” is not considered a border, and even the crossing points are not considered official “entry points”.
 There are no detention facilities near the green line.

 The female gender has not been included in the Refugee Law, although this was requested by UNHCR and NGOs during consultations carried out prior to the amendment of the Law.